ARLunan/MockBOTc1-Docs/Supplementary Content/Appendix 5-Setting up VSCode with ROS Extension.md

 Using GitSource Control in VS Code https://code.visualstudio.com/docs/sourcecontrol/overview describes the use of Git in VSCode and what Extensions might be installed.

 Refer to the “**VSCode-Install-Configure-Linux-Cheatsheet**” posted in the Documents folder on the relevant Mockbots Github.
-For Mockbot Create1: MockBots-Docs https://github.com/ARLunan/MockBot-Docs.
+For Mockbot Create1: MockBots-Docs https://github.com/ARLunan/MockBOTc1 Docs.